AustralianSuper offloads 16.8% Ausgrid stake to Dutch pension fund APG

-Dec 9 (Reuters) - AustralianSuper, the country's largest pension fund, said on Thursday it has sold two-thirds of its original holding in Australian electricity distributor, Ausgrid, to Dutch pension fund APG Asset Management.
+Dec 9 (Reuters) - AustralianSuper, the country's largest pension fund, said on Thursday it had sold two-thirds of its original holding in electricity distributor Ausgrid to Dutch pension fund APG Asset Management.

-APG Asset Management, on behalf of its pension fund client ABP, has acquired 16.8% stake in Ausgrid – the biggest owner of power poles and wires in New South Wales - following a competitive auction, AustralianSuper said.
+APG, on behalf of its pension fund client ABP, has acquired the 16.8% stake in Ausgrid, the biggest owner of power poles and wires in New South Wales, following a competitive auction, AustralianSuper said without disclosing a deal value.

+Ausgrid, in an email to Reuters, said it cannot disclose the deal value but added that it was "substantial".

-AustralianSuper said it will retain an 8.4% stake in Ausgrid, along with its indirect holding through the IFM Australia infrastructure fund.
+AustralianSuper said it will retain an 8.4% stake, along with its indirect holding through the IFM Australia infrastructure fund.
+The company and IFM Investors had acquired a combined 50.4% stake in Ausgrid in 2016 for A$16.189 billion ($11.62 billion).

-The deal will allow the Australian superannuation fund to rebalance its A$25 billion ($17.91 billion) infrastructure portfolio following the second sale of a New South Wales-based poles and wires asset since the state's privatisation binge last decade.
+The deal marks the second sale of a New South Wales-based poles and wires asset since the state's privatisation binge last decade, and will allow the Australian superannuation fund to rebalance its A$25 billion infrastructure portfolio to explore growth opportunities offshore.

 ($1 = 0.8827 euros)